omg-dds/dds-rtps/doc/test_description.template.rst

 This section outlines important considerations for different products, including default values, features enabled or disabled, and unsupported features.

-Note that there is no version number because these changes applies to all versions.
+Note that there is no version number because these changes apply to all versions.